 - Hydrolyzed bovine collagen

-To make sure there are no hidden ingredients, check the nutrients profile, and make sure the carbs are at 1% or less:
+To make sure there are no hidden ingredients, check the nutrient profile, and make sure the total carbs are at 1 gram or less:

-Some collagen peptides might contain other beneficial supplements in the mix, and you have to make sure they don’t spike your blood sugar.
+Some collagen peptides might contain other beneficial supplements in the mix, but conversely, may also have hidden sugars.

 For example, Perfect Keto Collagen includes high-quality MCT oil powder in the blend.
 The fat provides ketones for energy and slows the absorption of protein so your body can use the collagen for recovery instead of converting it to glucose.

-- Iced coffee.
-Try this Perfect Keto Frappuccino
+- Iced Coffee: Perfect Keto frappuccino

-- Chai tea
+- Shakes: Chai tea shake

 Snacks and desserts

-- Energy bites
+- Energy Bites: Chocolate hazelnut cheesecake bites

-- Chia pudding
+- Pudding: Chia pudding

-- Homemade gummies
+- Treats: Vanilla blueberry gummies